 In 2020, Stackoverflow counted 51.4% of developers that were using Node.js, and 66.8% committed to Node.js as their most loved back-end technology.
 Statista stated that 18.1% of respondents in the world found Node.js one of the most desirable technologies in development in the previous year.
 Google Trends showed that the search statistics of Node.js worldwide for the past 12 months was more than 70% interest, with a little downfall in Autumn and re-gaining its interest closer to March 2021.

 According to the Netflix site, it is the top American movie streaming web platform that reached 203.7 million subscribers in January 2021.
 Netflix was founded in 1997 by R. Hastings and M. Randolph and grew significantly over the last 24 years.
 The 2020 revenue Netflix accumulated was $25 million and its net income was equal to $2.7 million.
 And it is among the companies that use Node.js in production.

 Kim Trott, the director of the UI platform engineering at Netflix, talked about shifting to Node.js and the inevitable changes that had to be made to scale.
-Back in 2013, the Netflix website had some issues in its performance, e.g.
+Back in 2013, the Netflix website had some issues with its performance, e.g.

 - large, legacy application (monolith)

-- 40 minute startup times
+- 40-minute startup times

 - slow builds